ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Attest Key Triple {#sec-comid-triple-attest-key}

+Attest Key triples (see `attest-key-triples` in {{sec-comid-triples}}) endorse that the keys were securely provisioned to the named Attesting Environment.
-An Attest Key triple (`attest-key-triples` in {{sec-comid-triples}}) relates one or more cryptographic keys to an Attesting Environment (as identified by `environment` and `mkey`).
+An Attesting Environment (as identified by `environment` and `mkey`) may contain one or more cryptographic keys.
-The cryptographic attestation keys are wielded by an Attesting Environment.
+The existence of these keys is asserted in Evidence, Reference Values, or Endorsements.

-The attestation keys may have been used to sign Evidence or may be held in reserve for use at a later time.
+The attestation keys may have been used to sign Evidence or may be held in reserve for later use.

 Attest Key triples instruct a Verifier to perform key validation checks, such as revocation, certificate path construction & verification, or proof of possession.
 The Verifier SHOULD verify keys contained in Attest Key triples.

-Attest Key triples endorse that the keys were securely provisioned to the named Attesting Environment.
 Additional details about how a key was provisioned or is protected may be asserted using Endorsements such as `endorsed-triples`.

 Depending on key formatting, as defined by `$crypto-key-type-choice`, the Verifier may take different steps to locate and verify the key.